 Additional options appear when you click on the Filter button.
 Read more on how to use filters in Scoro.

 Note!
-In the mobile view, Project timeline works in landscape view.
+In the mobile view, the Project timeline works in landscape view.

 To plan and manage a project in detail, open the project detailed view and easily adjust the project timeline with the help of Gantt chart.